-Optical-electrical (opto-electrical) network convergence, also known as optical IP convergence, is the process by which optical transport combines with electrical layer services -- in other words, it is where synchronous optical network (SONET)/
+Optical-electrical (opto-electrical) network convergence, also known as optical IP convergence, is the process by which optical transport combines with electrical layer services -- in other words, it is where synchronous optical network (SONET)/Time-division multiplexing (TDM) circuits meet Ethernet/IP packets.
+Historically, carriers have handled the circuit-packet network duality by wrapping Ethernet/IP packets for transport across the optical network in TDM frames.
+This approach has meant maintaining and managing discrete optical and electrical infrastructures, with all the resultant capital and operational expenses.

 The goal of optical-electrical network convergence is to collapse the network layers by mapping Ethernet/IP directly onto optical wavelengths.
 With full opto-electrical convergence comes the ability to support basic optical transport and electrical layer connectivity using a single layer of devices, which will reduce capital equipment costs and cut management complexity and operational expenses while efficiently supporting next-generation IP services.